 Technology is getting smarter.
 If you decide to introduce automation en masse to your business, it’s important to be aware of how software, assets, and integrations are developing out in the big wide world.

 If they’re not already (and it’s unlikely that’s the case), they will most definitely influence the way you work before very long.
 One thing in particular that you’ll also want to be aware of, particularly when it comes to installations for commercial, big-budget contracts, is IoT, aka: the Internet of Things.

 A quick Google defines IoT as:

 “The interconnection via the Internet of computing devices embedded in everyday objects, enabling them to send and receive data.”

-On the small scale, think of objects like smart watches that connect to your mobile phone, or AI devices, like the Amazon Echo.
+On a small scale, think of objects like smartwatches that connect to your mobile phone, or AI devices, like the Amazon Echo.
 On a bigger scale, IoT’s influence affects all sorts of industries and installations: from fire alarms, personal security, plumbing, heating, ventilation, lighting, refrigeration, and plenty more.

 You’ll see references to IoT on this page, but it’s important to highlight here, first, as we dive into more detail as to “Why” you should introduce automation.